tailhook/vagga/docs/build_steps.rst

 .. highlight:: yaml

+.. _build_steps:

 ===========
 Build Steps
 ===========

 This is work in progress reference of build steps.
 See :ref:`build_commands` for help until this document is done.
+There is also an alphabetic :ref:`genindex`

 All of the following build steps may be used as an item in :opt:`setup` setting.